 Felix Yusupov – Golden Boy of the Russian aristocracy

-Felix Yusupov, the richest man of his time, “golden boy” of the Russian aristocracy, did much to become famous, but in the history he is known as Grigory Rasputin’s murderer.
+Felix Yusupov, the richest man of his time, golden boy of the Russian aristocracy, did much to become famous.
+But in the history he is known as Grigory Rasputin’s murderer.

-He was a frivolous aristocrat.
+To tell the truth, he was a frivolous aristocrat.
 For example, when he didn’t enter the military school, Felix made friends with gypsies and participated in performances singing soprano.

 One of the participants of Rasputin’s murder, Oswald Rayner, Yusupov’s close friend, was an agent of British intelligence.
 Rasputin’s death was profitable for the British Empire, because he stood for peace with Germany.
 Kerensky, supporter of the British interests, freed Yusupov from exile.

-He was the author of two books – “The End of Rasputin” (1927) and “Memoirs” (1953).
+By the way, Felix was the author of two books – The End of Rasputin (1927) and Memoirs (1953).

 Fashion House IrFe, opened by Felix and Irina, was unique in its way.
 Countess and Duchess worked there as models and seamstresses.
-One of the models was Natalie Paley, daughter of Grand Duke Paul, fatal beauty, who later became the face of Vogue.
-Felix and Irina used silk painting, created several lines of clothing including a revolutionary for that time “sports” style.
+One of the models was Natalie Paley, the daughter of Grand Duke Paul, fatal beauty, who later became the face of Vogue.
+Felix and Irina used silk painting, created several lines of clothing including a revolutionary for that time sports style.
 However, in 1930 the couple went bankrupt because of the Great Depression.

 He died on September 27, 1967 in Paris, France.
 Irina Yusupov died in 1970 and was buried next to him.
 Shortly after the death of Princess Irina Alexandrovna, the house suddenly fell into the ground, reminding the witnesses the story The Fall of the House of Ushers by Edgar Poe.

 Today, the direct descendants of the Yusupovs are Yusupov’s granddaughter Xenia Sefirot (nee Sheremeteva) and her daughter Tatyana Sefirot (born on August 28, 1968 in Athens).
 In 1996 Tatyana married Alexis.
 They have two daughters – Marilia (born in 2004) and Jasmine-Xenia (born in 2006).